jcorbin/hexant/stream.md

 ## META: see also / subsume the old `TODO.md` file

-# 2022-05-10
+# 2022-05-11

 ## WIP

+- production build:
+  - minify GLSL
+  - inline stylesheet into html
-- production build: minify GLSL, JS, and inline into html
+  - inline script into html
+  - interpolate version into html

 ### `v1.0` retrospective re-release